 My friends delight in the fact that I carry out medical aesthetics, not just because many of them choose to benefit from it personally but because they find it to be the basis of great humour.
-One such friend sent me the card pictured above, and it inspired me to explore why we view the consumption of Vodka and Botox so differently and prove to you how much these powerful potions have in common.
+One such friend inspired me to explore why we view the consumption of Vodka and Botox so differently and prove to you how much these powerful potions have in common.

 It was licenced to use in the NHS since 1994 for numerous conditions including migraines, spasticity disorders and overactive muscles.
-Therefore, we do have reasonably long-term data on its use and safely in quantities 1000’s of times larger than the dose used to achieve smooth, wrinkle-free skin.
+Therefore, we do have reasonably long term data on its use and safety in quantities 1000’s of times larger than the dose used to achieve smooth, wrinkle-free skin.

 I use the daughter test to guide my decision making as an ethical practitioner – knowing what I know, would I carry out this procedure on my hypothetical daughter.
 I can honestly say that I would much rather a daughter of mine had a shot of Botox than a shot of vodka any day.

-Loss of control is one of the things that I hate most about drinking alcohol, losing control of my frown muscles, however, is a dream!
-With Botox, there is no regret, no lapse in judgment and you look fresher the next day than the night before!
+Loss of control is one of the things that I hate most about drinking alcohol, losing control of my frown muscles however is a dream!
+With Botox, there is no regret, no lapse of judgment and you look fresher the next day than the night before!

 On a serious note, one of the things my clients are most nervous about is that they will lose their facial expression and appear ‘plastic.’
 I always reassure them that skilfully administered anti-wrinkle injections can be as natural as you want them to be.
 Clients are always surprised that they are still facially expressive, simply with fewer wrinkles.
 It also surprises them that their friends don’t know anything out of the ordinary has occurred except that they appear ‘fresher’ and more ‘well rested’.

 Which do you think is the more expensive habit – vodka or Botox?
 It may surprise you to realise that for most of my clients it would be the vodka!
 For one area of Botox, my standard pricing is £180 and then £50 for every additional area.
 Most clients have an average of 2 areas and return for treatment every 4 -6 months, which averages a £50 a month habit.
 The average Londoner spends more than £65 on alcohol each month.
-Therefore, to me it seems like a no-brainer – would you rather spend £65 and accelerate the ageing process or spend £50’s a month and look ten years younger?
+Therefore, to me it seems like a no brainer – would you rather spend £65 and accelerate the aging process or spend £50’s a month and look 10 years younger?

 As well as administering medical injectables and doing teeth whitening in salons across London and the Home Counties, I also work as an NHS hospital dentist in the oral surgery and oral medicine departments.
 I am lucky in that I find it hugely satisfying and getting someone out of pain is very rewarding.
 However, what is often more profound is the complete transformation in confidence that my aesthetic treatments can bring about.
 Something as seemingly minor as yellow teeth, a prominent frown line or deep nose to mouth grooves can leave someone feeling acutely self-conscious.
 It is the best feeling in the world when clients finally see their bugbear disappear and are a changed person – happier and more self-assured.
 Unfortunately, those who seek happiness from the bottom of a vodka bottle have a rude awakening.

 Does anybody actually enjoy doing a vodka shot?
 The sudden fire at the back of your throat, followed by the wave of unsavoury memories from the last time you were somehow persuaded to inhale this colourless concoction – it takes your breath away.
 The same can very definitely not be said for anti-wrinkle injections.
-The needles used are tiny, and the sensation could only be described as mild discomfort at worst.
+The needles used are tiny and the sensation could only be described as mild discomfort at worst.
 I train all my dentists and doctors that work in White Swan salons in the art of near painless injections.
-Dermal fillers, on the other hand, can be quite uncomfortable so I always offer client’s topical numbing cream or a dental block to freeze the area completely.
+Dermal fillers on the other hand can be quite uncomfortable so I always offer clients topical numbing cream or a dental block to completely freeze the area.